vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 # Effective communication requirements

-Focusing on Instrument and Streams services.
+Focusing on RefData and Streams services.

-1. Streams can de-serialise the event/ bytes, serialised by Instruments
+1. Streams can de-serialise the event/ bytes, serialised by RefData
 2. The de-serialised event contains all necessary data for Streams to perform its business logic (has the proper semantics)

 - (1) and (2) though related, are not the same!